-GSCMI strive to bring you the best to support your academic endeavors through a wide range of engagement opportunities with industry leaders, international internships, academic programs, competitions and a variety of other marvelous events.
+GSCMI strives to bring you the best to support your academic endeavors through a wide range of engagement opportunities with industry leaders, international internships, academic programs, competitions and a variety of other marvelous events.
 Our events are academically enhancing and provide excellent venues for networking with faculty and industry executives.

 We highly encourage you to:

 - Do research in Supply Chain and Operations

 Ryan P. Case (MBA 2016): The TVS Internship experience is an outstanding opportunity to explore the Indian business culture and broaden your view on international business.
 This study abroad program is a fast paced problem solving scenario with unique challenges faced by a developing nation.
 You are given the opportunity to travel, experience a new culture, and test your skills developed during year one of the MBA program.